Snowmass Town Council to consider selling Base Village Building 6

 Listing Building 6 of Base Village — a community-use designated structure intended to bring vitality to the stalled development upon completion — on the market for sale is on the Snowmass Town Council table.

-Towards the tail end of a near 5-hour meeting Oct.
-2, Councilman Bob Sirkus posed the provocative question following conversations with Base Village developers East West last week.
+Toward the tail end of a near five-hour meeting Monday, Councilman Bob Sirkus posed the provocative question following conversations with Base Village developers East West last week.

 To start, Sirkus reported that the concrete "is due to be poured" next week.